openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     &pre-authorized_code=SplxlOBeZQQYbYS6WxSbIA
 ```

-The issuer MAY also render a QR code containing the request data in order to allow the user to scan the request using her Wallet app.
+The Issuer MAY also render a QR code containing the request data that can be scanned by the user using a Wallet app, or a deeplink that the user can click.

-The contents of a QR code could look like this:
+The following is a non-normative example of such a request that can be included in a QR code or a deeplink:

 ```
 openid://initiate-issuance?